Tiny Table Top"

 Believe me, making a 2" diameter dowel slippery so you can

 position it is not a problem.
-It will lock up like solid steel
+It will lock up solid as steel

 when you get the wedge (& file-card filler) right.